SemyonSinchenko/graphframes-rs/benches/README.md

-# Running Benchmarks for Graphframe-rs
+# Running Benchmarks for graphframes-rs

-Benchmarking for Graphframe-rs are currently done on LDBC Graphalytics [datasets](https://ldbcouncil.org/benchmarks/graphalytics/datasets/).
+Benchmarking for graphframes-rs is currently done on LDBC Graphalytics [datasets](https://ldbcouncil.org/benchmarks/graphalytics/datasets/).
 Benchmarking runs and reports are executed/generated as html-reports using Rust Criterion crate.

-## How to run benchmarks ?
+## How to run benchmarks?

 `run_benchmarks.py` file is the main source for running the benchmarks.